 Through this method, you can easily remove bloatware from your MIUI device without root.
 You can use this method to remove Get apps from your Xiaomi device.

 If you encounter any bugs or system crashes, you can just reset the phone, and the Xiaomi device will go back to normal.
+Bear in mind that uninstalling certain apps like Mi Security will break your phone’s operating system.
+Hence, we’d highly recommend doing some research on what apps you can uninstall prior to proceeding.

 Disable MIUI Ads on your Xioami device